 Spirit of America Youth Leadership

-Spirit of America Youth Leadership is a transformative four-day residential program that engages high school students from across the country with the first principles of freedom.
+Spirit of America Youth Leadership is a transformative four-day residential program that engages high school students in grades 10-12 from across the country with the first principles of freedom.

 The Spirit of America Experience